smithclay/lambdium/readme.md

 ## Installation

-> If you don't want to build the archive, You can also download a pre-built AWS Lambda *.zip that you can upload directly to a new function using the AWS CLI or Console.
+> If you don't want to build the archive, you can also download a pre-built AWS Lambda *.zip that you can upload directly to a new `node6.10` runtime function using the AWS CLI or Console with at least 256mb of memory.
 Visit [lambdium releases](https://github.com/smithclay/lambdium/releases).

 #### Requirements